kyleko1234/myEasyLedger/rest_api/Documentation/Authentication/Authentication.md

 Currently, the only two user roles are ROLE_USER and ROLE_ADMIN.
 The API currently only supports signing up users as *ROLE_USER*.
 There is not yet a difference in priveleges between the two roles.

+Signing a user up will create a user account, disabled by default.
+An email will be sent to the email address that the user provided on the signup form, containing a unique verification link. *Only one verification link can be active at a time.
+If another verification link is sent to the user, the first link is invalidated.* Verification links expire after 24 hours, and clicking on an expired verification link will cause the API to send a new verification email to the user.

 A successful sign-in will return two JWT tokens: an access token and a refresh token.
 When making a request to the API, a client should first send the access token.
 If the access token is rejected due to expiry, call `GET /auth/refresh` using the refresh token to obtain new JWTs.
 If this is once again rejected due to expiry, the client must send another sign-in request in order to obtain fresh JWTs.
 If this refresh is successful, the client should re-send the original request using the refreshed access token.
 ___
 An access token expires after one day after being issued.